mendix/docs/content/en/docs/appstore/modules/genai/conversational-ui.md

 #### 4.2.3 Configuration Snippets {#snippet-configuration}

 The `Snippet_ChatContext_AdvancedSettings` can be placed on pages to let user's configure specific parameters.
-Currently, only temperature is exposed in the module to users as the slider input element.
+Currently, only temperature is exposed to users in the module by the slider input element.
 Via `Snippet_ChatContext_SelectActiveProviderConfig` the user's can select an active [Provider Config](#provider-config) from all associated configurations, for example to let them select a model.

 ### 4.3 Operations {#operations}